vtshen/STAT4705/README.md

 	- Matt *
 - 10/30 Mon
 	- finish the CLT
+	- introduced the three distributions: chi-squared, t, and F.
+- 11/1 Wed
+	- Quiz2
+	- Examples on the three distributions
 	- start the poisson distribution and the other discrete distribution
 	- some examples
-- 11/1 Wed
-	- Quiz2
+- 11/3 Fri
   	- Finish the poisson
-	- Start the distributions t, chi-squared, and F
-- 11/3 Fri
 - 11/6 Mon
 - 11/8 Wed
 	- Quiz3